-Field's End is an affiliate of the nonprofit Bainbridge Public Library Board, which supports the library as a community center for lifelong learning.
+Field's End had a long and supportive partnership with the nonprofit Bainbridge Public Library Board, which continues to support the library as a community center for lifelong learning.

-Field's End is also proud to be a partner of Eagle Harbor Book Company, Bainbridge Island's locally owned, independent community bookstore.
-Throughout the website you'll see book titles linked to Eagle Harbor Books.
-Through the bookstore's generosity, each book purchased from Eagle Harbor through the link on our website benefits Field's End.
+Field's End has also enjoyed a great partnership with Eagle Harbor Book Company, Bainbridge Island's locally owned, independent community bookstore and will continue to do so as BARN Writers.
 We're grateful to Eagle Harbor Books for their continued support of our writing community.
 Please patronize your local independent bookstore.

 Our Mission Statement

 Field's End serves the writers' community and nurtures the written word through lectures, workshops, and instruction in the art, craft, and profession of writing.

 Our primary offerings are writing classes, the annual writers' conference, our special events, and the monthly Roundtable series that features noted regional authors.
 Field's End is proud to be affiliated with the Bainbridge Public Library.